logo

 Note: The SUVCC Health and Dental plan does not cover BC Medical Service Plan premiums.

-Please visit SUVCC Health and Dental plan to learn more, and contact services@suvcc.ca if you have any questions.
+Please contact SUVCC at services@suvcc.ca if you have any questions.